NeuroSpark+

 Regulation · During Is there a place for attendees to step away and reset without social cost?

-Energy · During Are breaks designed for genuine rest, or primarily for logistics?
+Energy + Biology · During Are breaks designed for rest, or filled with other demands?

-Belonging · During Are there ways to engage authentically that don't require performing?
+Belonging · During Are there ways to participate that don't require being vocal or visibly "on" the whole time?

 If your reality is split, select up to 2.